 How Do You Combat Triangulation Fraud?

 I'll be completely transparent, this particular fraud is sophisticated, wide-reaching and constantly adapting.
-I can give some general red flags to look for and some possible strategies to combat this fraud, but this is not an exhaustive list and cannot be guaranteed to spot and stop 100% of fraud.
+I can give some possible strategies to combat this fraud, but this is not an exhaustive list and cannot be guaranteed to spot and stop 100% of fraud.

-Fraudsters will often change up their payment methods as well.
+Fraudsters will often change up their payment methods.
 If a merchant starts requiring the bill to and ship to addresses be the same or otherwise tries to clamp down on orders paid with credit cards, they may switch to using PayPal, using the stolen credit card as the funding source in the PayPal account.

 I've also seen them use stolen credit cards to buy online gift certificates, then turn around and use the gift certificate to purchase goods.
 I suspect that may be what happened in this situation reported on Reddit.